 On April 23/27, 1903, 142 Beacon was purchased from the heirs of George Wales by Mary Helena (Abbott) Sharpsteen Myer, the widow of Clark Lawrence Sharpsteen and of Isaac Myer, Jr. Mary Helena Sharpsteen, her daughter by her first marriage, lived with her.
 She was an aspiring actress and later would become an author.
-Mrs. Myer and her daughter previously had lived in New York City.
+Mrs. Myer and her daughter previously had lived at 44 Mt.
+Vernon and, prior to that, in New York City.

-In June of 1903, Mary Myer purchased 140 Beacon, which became the home of her sister, Dr. Helen Cecilia De Silver (Abbott) Michael.
+In June of 1903, Mary Myer purchased 140 Beacon.
+A June 20, 1903, article on the transaction in the Boston Herald indicated that it was Mary Myer’s “intention to combine the two estates and remodel the buildings for occupancy.”
+Although she probably renovated the house, it does not appear that 140 and 142 Beacon were combined.
+Instead, 140 Beacon became the home of her sister, Dr. Helen Cecilia De Silver (Abbott) Michael.
 She and her husband, Arthur Michael, previously had lived at 35 West Cedar.
 Dr. Michael also may have operated a clinic for the poor at 140 Beacon.
 She died in November of 1904.

-On December 21, 1903, Mary Myer transferred 142 Beacon to her daughter, and on the same day she transferred it to the Van Norden Trust Company as a trustee on her behalf.
+On December 21, 1903, Mary Myer transferred 142 Beacon to her daughter, who transferred it on the same day to the Van Norden Trust Company as a trustee on her behalf.

-Mary Helene Sharpsteen married in October of 1905 to Errol Dunbar, an actor.
+Mary Helena Sharpsteen married in October of 1905 to Errol Dunbar, an actor.
 After their marriage, the Dunbars lived at 142 Beacon with her mother.

 On January 20, 1906, Mary Myer transferred 140 Beacon to James Wright as a trustee.
 That same month, Mary Helena (Sharpsteen) Dunbar and the Van Norden Trust Company transferred 142 Beacon to James Wright as trustee.
 On February 21, 1906, James Wright transferred the two properties to William J. Henderson as successor trustee.